grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 or a ‘fact about the developed system’ (the xUnit.NET framework marks each ‘test’ with a `[Fact]` attribute, suggesting that by writing it, we are stating a single fact about developed code.
-By the way, xUnit.NET also allows us to state ‘theories’ about our code, but let us leave it for now).
+By the way, xUnit.NET also allows us to state ‘theories’ about our code, but let's leave it for now).

 The time has come to make a deal: I will establish some naming